UKHO/Technical-Test-Automation-Test/README.md

 #### Scenario 1

 A developer has been given the task of writing some new Book functions for the UKHO.Navigation.Books.API.
-The developer has created some written the code in UKHO.Navigation.Books.API/BookHelpers.cs.
+The developer has created the UKHO.Navigation.Books.API/BookHelpers.cs class and the UKHO.Navigation.Books.API/Services/FleetService.cs class.

 However the Developer has not written any unit tests?!
 You first task will be to write some happy path unit tests for the new code.